ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

         return x & 0xffffffffffffffff
     ```

--   Obviously, this is not necessary if you are using a language that implements fixed-size integer types.
+-   Obviously, this is not necessary when using languages that implement fixed-size integer types.
 This is the case with all the languages you are using 😀.

 # Integers Used by PCG